Joshyvibe/login-signup-system/README.md

 # login-signup-system
 A django login/signup web app using sqlite3
-For this website to work on your system, I will assume you have knowlegde of django and you understands how it works.
+For this website to work on your system, I will assume you have knowlegde of django and understand how it works.

 For the login-signup-system to work you must:
 1. pip install django on your work environment